Getting ready for Christmas with John Lewis #QBlogger

 Well, last week I was invited to meet with Sam at John Lewis in Queensgate Shopping Centre so that she could show me just a smidge of the lovely products they have in stock for Christmas.
 Soooo, in no particular order . . .

-I thought the Buster mugs were very cute at just £5 each and I loved the children’s pyjamas and bedtime story book.
-We do a Christmas Eve surprise for the Beans, how lovely would it be to have Buster pyjamas, the Buster story book and a Buster cuddly to snuggle down with all the while knowing you are helping The Wildlife Trust.
+I thought the Buster mugs were very cute at just £5 each and I loved the children’s pyjamas and bedtime storybook.
+We do a Christmas Eve surprise for the Beans, how lovely would it be to have Buster pyjamas, the Buster storybook and a Buster cuddly to snuggle down with all the while knowing you are helping The Wildlife Trust.

 Portable North Pole

-We are no newcomers to the Portable North Pole, we have been doing it since Curly was very young and it’s something which the Beans always look forward to.
+We are no newcomers to the Portable North Pole, we have been doing it since Curly was very young and it’s something that the Beans always look forward to.
 They have already been asking me if I have received their messages from Santa yet.
 This year John Lewis have exclusive Portable North Pole gifts to accompany the special Santa message service.
 Each toy and gift purchased comes with a free video message from Santa, you just need to personalise your video online at PNP.